SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 My body decides to pity me as I start to cry.
 I enjoy every teardrop as it will most likely be the last shred of comfort I have in life.
 Each drop rolling down my face as I dream of making a sound.
 Wishing for one last good cry before I go.

+As the next teardrop slowly rolls down my face, its meaning changes, as the teardrop morphs into a memory.
+Rainbow hugging me and agreeing to be my big sister.
+The memory replaying in my head, in slow motion and fast-forward, at the same time.

+The memory fades as a new one comes with the next teardrop.
+When me and Sweetie Belle met Apple bloom and formed The Cutie Mark Crusaders.

+(Insert memory here.)

+As the last memory fades, I ask for one last wish, please, just one more hug with my friends.
+One more chance to tell them I love them.
+One more final goodbye.
+Unfortunately, my wish wasn't granted, as I can feel myself starting to give out.

+Seeing no other option, I gather all the strength I can, using all the memories, tears, and hope as fuel for the determination to not die in this box.
+I scream, *I don't want to die,* in my head, as I try to force my back leg to kick as hard as I can.